subdesign/codeigniter-daptags/README.md

 ### example/index()

-Generates the tag cloud and show it in the view.
+Generates the tag cloud and shows it in the view.

 ![Tag cloud](http://devartpro.com/assets/daptags01.jpg "Tag cloud")